 Below, we detail several examples of intracranial causes of cognitive impairment, unique defining pathologies of Alzheimer’s disease, and the need for more reliable, affordable, and accessible longitudinal cognitive assessment tools to improve diagnostic accuracy.

-When a patient presents symptoms of cognitive impairment, such as increased memory loss and confusion, difficulty learning new information, or challenges with problem-solving, it can be easy to jump right to Alzheimer’s disease.
+When an individual presents symptoms of cognitive impairment, such as increased memory loss and confusion, difficulty learning new information, or challenges with problem-solving, it can be easy to jump right to Alzheimer’s disease.
 While Alzheimer’s disease is clinically characterized by a variety of progressive cognitive deficits, there are many intracranial causes of cognitive impairment.
 Several examples are detailed below.

 Although there are similar cognitive impairments in Alzheimer’s disease and other neurological conditions, Alzheimer’s has unique defining pathologies.
 Most commonly, Alzheimer’s disease is characterized by beta-amyloid plaques and neurofibrillary tangles resulting from abnormal tau hyperphosphorylation.
 These distinct pathologies are crucial in making an Alzheimer’s disease diagnosis and are commonly identified through imaging and diagnostic procedures, such as magnetic resonance imaging, positron emission tomography, and cerebrospinal fluid analysis.